 Description Initial diagnosis of Diabetes Mellitus Codes Diabetes, year of initial diagnosis Check here for Type 1 diabetes date entry checkbox mm/dd/yyyy Definition A group of metabolic diseases characterized by high blood sugar (glucose) levels that result from defects in insulin secretion, insulin action, or both.
-Abbreviations/ Synonyms Type 1 diabetes, Type 1 DM, DM-1, insulin dependent DM, IDDM, "juvenile" diabetes Type 2 diabetes, Type 2 DM, DM-2, DM, non-insulin-dependent, NIDDM, adult onset DM (AODM), maturity onset diabetes mellitus (MODM) Sources MD or provider visit notes, hospital discharge summaries, Epic/chart problem list, Medication tab in Epic and medication flow sheets in the chart Discussion Type 1 is less common and there may be zero or only a small number of subjects in ACT with this diagnosis.
-Type 1 is juvenile-onset and involves autoimmune destruction of the pancreas, resulting in the inability to make insulin.
-Type 1 typically is identified via a hospitalization involving diabetic ketoacidosis in the adolescent years.
-Type 1 diabetics need to be on insulin from the time of diagnosis until their death.
-If you abstract the chart of a participant with Type 1 DM, enter the year of initial diagnosis, and check the "Check here for Type I diabetes" checkbox in Form 1: Initial Diagnoses in the Access database Type 2 is much more common and likely is very prevalent in the ACT study.
-Type 2 results from a relative insulin deficiency as the peripheral tissues that take up insulin become insensitive to insulin, resulting in higher blood sugar levels.
-Type 2 diabetes is typically initially treated with oral medications.
-Type 2 diabetes often progresses to the point that oral medications are no longer adequate to treat the condition, so these subjects often end up on insulin.
-Subjects do not need to be placed on a medication to record this diagnosis, but must have a diagnosis of diabetes.
-For example, patients may be diagnosed with "Diet-Controlled Diabetes" and not take a medication.
-The rationale for this is that we have excellent capture of medications from the pharmacy database; what we are adding from the chart reviews is additional data beyond what is available from the pharmacy data.
-Year of Initial Diagnosis The year of initial diagnosis of diabetes should be recorded in Form 1: Initial Diagnoses in the Access database.
-If the participant has Type I diabetes, select the "Check here for Type I diabetes" checkbox.
-If the participant has Type II e I diabetes, select diabetes, leave the "Check here for Type I diabetes" checkbox blank.
+Abbreviations/ Synonyms Type 1 diabetes, Type 1 DM, DM-1, insulin dependent DM, IDDM, "juvenile" diabetes Type 2 diabetes, Type 2 DM, DM-2, DM, non-insulin-dependent, NIDDM, adult onset DM (AODM), maturity onset diabetes mellitus (MODM) Sources MD or provider visit notes, hospital discharge summaries, Epic/chart problem list, Medication tab in Epic and medication flow sheets in the chart Discussion Type 1 is less common and there may be ACT with this diagnosis.
+Type 1 is juver destruction of the pancreas, resulting in to typically is identified via a hospitalization the adolescent years.
+People with Type of diagnosis until their death.
+If you abstract Type 1 DM, enter the year of initial diagnosis Type I diabetes" checkbox in Form 1: In Type 2 is much more common and likely Type 2 results from a relative insulin definate up insulin become insensitive to insulevels.
+Type 2 diabetes is typically initiated Type 2 diabetes often progresses to the planer adequate to treat the condition, so Subjects do not need to be placed on a moust have a diagnosis of diabetes.
+For exwith "Diet-Controlled Diabetes" and not this is that we have excellent capture of redatabase; what we are adding from the clawhat is available from the pharmacy data and the Year of Initial Diagnosis.
+The year of initial diagnosis of diabetes and the "Check here for Type 1 diabetes" check diabetes, leave the "Check here for Type 1 diabetes" check diabetes, leave the "Check here for Type 1. nile-onset and involute in involving diabetical need to be on insultract the chart of a prosis, and check the itial Diagnoses in the itia ves autoimmune e insulin.
+Type 1 e ketoacidosis in lin from the time earticipant with e "Check here for the Access database."
+In the ACT study, theral tissues that there blood sugar a medications, ations are no a end up on insulin.
+It is diagnosis, but the diagnosed The rationale for the pharmacy tional data beyond on Form 1: Initial the 1 diabetes, select teipant has Type 2